abe1ge/puppet-experimental/README.md

  		attribute => value,
 	}

-a full list of the types with their attributes <herf here
+a full list of the Resource Type Reference with their attributes <a href="https://docs.puppet.com/puppet/latest/reference/type.html" >here </a>